rimutaka/posts/lambda-url-with-cloudfront/readme-lambda-cors.md

 Cache-Control: no-cache
 ```

-The lambda function receives all the headers sent by the browser as part of the request payload and some additional AWS headers (see 6 headers starting with _x-_ at the end of the list).
+The lambda function receives all the headers sent by the browser as part of the request payload and some additional AWS headers (see 6 headers starting with _x-_ at the end of the list):

 ```json
 {